HilkeB/social-robot-design-portfolio/docs/project5.md

 ### Insights after discussion
 During the discussion we as a group had about our expressive toolkit we discussed to outcome of our test.
 During the test a Sphero robot was used and this was a good choice since the lack of humanized features on the timy robot ball allowed us to only review the movement and expression without being distracted.
 The Sphero was however a bit hard to control and the colors of the ligths were not really visible.
 Despite this, the toolkit provided us a good foundation to test the expression of urgency through movement.
 It was concluded by the group that especially high urgency and a low level of urgency (roaming behavior) were expressible via movement patterns.
 The level of some urgency was a bit harder to convey since it relied on a lot of nuances.

+The toolkit was created based on the guidelines for social robot path finding by Francis et al. [^4].
+Because of this, it is no surprise that it was possible to recognize certain behaviors of the Sphero robot.

+[^4]: A. Francis e.a., ‘Principles and Guidelines for Evaluating Social Robot Navigation Algorithms’, J. Hum.-Robot Interact., vol. 14, nr.
+2, pp. 1-65, jun.
+2025, doi: 10.1145/3700599.

 ## Toolkit 3: An embodiment toolkit
 After a [digital prototype](project4.md), a paper prototype was created by me to test the embodiment toolkit.
 Three of the participants were tasked with cretaing an robot embodiement which suited their wants and needs.
+The social guidelines (Safety, Comfort, Legibility, Politeness, Social Competence, Understanding other agents, proactivity and responding appropriately) also have simmillarities with the work of Cyntia Breazeal on the first social Robot: Kismet [^5].
+In addition to this, the creation of an expressive toolkit through movement showed resemblance with the work of Laban [^6] in which the space, weight and flow/time of a motion could be used to convey emotions.

+[^5]: C. L. (Cynthia L. Breazeal, ‘Sociable machines : expressive social exchange between humans and robots’, Thesis, Massachusetts Institute of Technology, 2000.
+Geraadpleegd: 3 juli 2025.
+[Online].
+Beschikbaar op: https://dspace.mit.edu/handle/1721.1/9303

+[^6]: ‘Laban movement analysis’, Wikipedia.
+September 27th 2024.
+Accessed May 14th [Online].
+Available at: https://en.wikipedia.org/w/index.php?title=Laban_movement_analysis&oldid=1248108012

 ![embodiment prototype](images/embodiment_prototype.jpg)
 /// caption